MicrosoftDocs/OData-docs/Odata-docs/client/v7/get-response-content.md

 # Get Response Content
 **Applies To**: [!INCLUDE[appliesto-odataclient](../../includes/appliesto-odataclient-v7.md)]

+In the previous section, we looked at how to carry out basic CRUD operations using the OData Client.
+In this section, we'll go ahead and drill a little deeper into how to handle the response object for each of these operations.
+We'll start with data modification responses for create, update and delete operations.
+We'll also look at query operations for read operations.

 ## Data modification response
 We get a `Data Modification Response` after calling cache updating functions like `UpdateObject` and then `SaveChanges()` or  `SaveChangesAsync()`.